plajusticia/GetCleaningData/README.md

 The following Variables have been created along the process:

-* Each variable of DataSet_5 represent the average of feature grouped by each Activity and each Subject.
+* The variables of DataSet_5 represents the average of each feature grouped by each Activity and each Subject.